 - details about the university/place of higher education, such as dates, subjects, and grades

-The FOM will write to you, your employer, and the canton with their decision and if authorization has been granted, the cantonal office will inform the Swiss embassy or consulate to issue your visa.
+The FOM contacts you, your employer, and the canton with their decision and in the case of approval.
+The cantonal office informs the Swiss embassy or consulate to issue your visa.
 When you arrive in Switzerland, you then have 14 days to register with the Residents’ Registry Office through the local cantonal migration offices and get your residence permit.
 Once you have this, you can start work.

 Types of Swiss resident and work permits